samcash15/dog-services/README.md

 - `/addBreed`: Allows users to add a new dog breed to the database.
 - `/getBreed/{breed}`: Enables users to retrieve information about a specific dog breed.
 - `/getAllBreeds`: Returns a List of Breeds to the user to know which breeds are already in the database.
+- `/updateBreed/{breed}`: The user can update breed information in the database.
+- `/deleteBreed/{breed}`: The user can delete a breed from the database.

 ## Motivation